I’m Not a Morning Person

 Scrambling the Eggs

 The last step is to mix the eggs with the milk and scramble the eggs.
 Today I used 20 beautiful, large brown eggs from our 4 chickens (thanks, ladies.)
 They are pretty big, so I think it was equal to 2 dozen if not a little more.
 We scramble them until they are almost done, and then add the shredded cheddar cheese and stir in.
-Once the eggs are done, we stirred half of them into each mixing bowl and then wrapped the burritos.
+Once the eggs were done, we stirred half of them into each mixing bowl and then wrapped the burritos.

 Wrapping the Breakfast Burritos